ihlec/config/README.md

 The default condig of i3 uses `semicolon` in `resize-mode` to grow window width.
 I like to use `h` for that instead.

+## Additional Installs
+- Chromium + uBlock
+- Detex (to prepare Latex for grammerly)
+-